 Throughout the centuries and decades that follow, hair plays a significant and symbolic role in the lives of many women.
 It’s our pride and glory, an extension of our beauty, and sometimes our most prized possession.
 Any occasion that results in traumatic hair loss is heart wrenching especially for women that have gone through cancer and other terminal disease treatments requiring chemotherapy.

-The treatment that changes it all
+Chemotherapy: the treatment that changes it all

 Chemotherapy is a cancer preventative treatment that works to stop the growth of cancerous cells and prevent further division and spread of such cells throughout the body.
 In the process of discontinuing growth of cancer cells, healthy growing cells such as those that promote hair growth are stopped as well leading to the loss of hair from the scalp and face.
 The other most common side effects of chemotherapy are loss of taste buds and physical tiredness.
 All areas affected by chemotherapy return to normal about six to ten months after treatments are done.
 After the battle is won, the most exciting phase is for the re-growth of the hair and of course normal taste buds because who does not like to eat.
 In this phase there are many steps and helpful tips that will guide you into this revitalization of your life.

-New Care, New Regimen: The regrowth of hair after chemotherapy represents a new beginning and an opportunity for better hair care practices.
+The regrowth of hair after chemotherapy represents a new beginning and an opportunity for better hair care practices.
 Take this opportunity to fully listen to your hair’s specific needs.
 It is the best time to push the old bad habits and harsh hair products to the waste and start with a new arsenal of products and care methods.

-Nourish From the Inside Out: Since those taste buds are coming back to normal, now is a great time to incorporate some hair healthy foods into your regular meals.
+Since those taste buds are coming back to normal, now is a great time to incorporate some hair healthy foods into your regular meals.
 Some of the best tasting and important ones would be eggs and beans for protein which creates the strength in the hair strands.
 Green vegetables help in the production of natural oils from the scalp as well as salmon for vitamin B-12.
 And most importantly make a habit of keeping your body hydrated.

 Create a safe space